 Why Do You Suddenly Get Razor Burn While Traveling?

-In many cases, the problem isn’t your razor.
+In many cases, the problem isn’t your razor—

-It’s the changes in your environment.
+it’s changes in your environment.

 Common Causes of Razor Burn While Traveling